 Shopping Mall Whitening Booths

 Less expensive than the dentist and you pay for what you get.
 The individual administering the hydrogen peroxide is not dentally trained, do not have the know how to detect if you need other dental treatment before whitening.
 If you accidentally get the gel on soft tissue it will burn.
+They have no infection control training either which is really putting public at risk.

 Home Use Light Activator with Natural Gel